PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 “You sure you'll be fine getting to Riaola’s with that anchor?”

+Hearing *her* name mentioned sparked a fire in her heart, though Lilac managed to hide it well.
 “I'll manage.
 It's not *that* far.
 Once I get to the Tiger's walk I'll be set.”

 “I assume offering my help will only make you less likely to accept?”